 28. What are other treatment considerations for asthma patient?

 In the emergency department, back-to-back continuous short-acting bronchodilators may be given to the patient to help alleviate bronchospasm.
 This is often termed as a continuous breathing treatment.
+Also, if you’re looking for a home remedy, tumeric has been shown to naturally reduce the symptoms of asthma.

 29. True or False: A methacholine challenge test can be used in the diagnoses of asthma.